ziggornif/gimme/README.md

 # gimme

-A CDN prototype written in Go
+A self hosted CDN solution written in Go

 ## Run a local object storage